FHantke/brave-browser-wiki/Making-vector-icons.md

 ### 4. About rebuild of browser

 There is an issue now, brave icon files are not specified in gn scripts, so ninja tool cannot detect they were changed.
-For now it is required to remove manually all `vector_icons.cc` inside of `brave-browser/src/out/Release/gen/` .
+For now it is required to remove manually all `vector_icons.cc` files from the disk inside of `brave-browser/src/out/Release/gen/` .
 This will be fixed.

 ### 5. References